CleverCloud/documentation/content/doc/administrate/cache.md

 Varnish is only available on **PHP**, **Go** and **Node.js** applications.
 Support for other applications is in discussion.

-For more information about it, contact us at [support@clever-cloud.com](mailto:support@clever-cloud.com).
+For more information about it, contact [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice).

 ## Enable Varnish for your application